yuh-zha/AlignScore/README.md

 ** TRUE: [\[Paper\]](https://arxiv.org/abs/2204.04991) \| [\[Github\]](https://github.com/google-research/true)

 We also list the performance comparison with GPT-based metrics below.
-The rank is based on the Spearman Correlation coefficient on SummEval dataset.
+The rank is based on the averaged Spearman Correlation coefficients on SummEval, QAGS-XSum and QAGS-CNNDM dataset.

 | Rank | Metrics          | Base Model   | SummEval | QAGS-XSUM | QAGS-CNNDM | AVG  |                            Paper                             |                       Code                        |
 | ---- | ---------------- | ------------ | :------: | :-------: | :--------: | :--- | :----------------------------------------------------------: | :-----------------------------------------------: |